-The project is incurring significant delays in securing design and CM/GC contracts.
-Impacts to the schedule will be assessed after contracts are issued and opportunities to make up time are evaluated.
-Due to the rising cost of escalation, as noted last quarter, the project cost is forecasted to increase by \$43.4M.
-There were no new variances in the quarter.
+The delays in hiring the Design consultant to start the design documents will result in delaying the Design phase; impacts to schedule will be reevaluated when the CM/GC contractor is on board.
+Due to the rising cost of escalation, as reported since Q2, the project cost is forecasted to increase by \$43.4M.
+There were no new cost variances in the quarter.